raceintospace/raceintospace/doc/manual/manual.md

 ### PHOTO RECONNAISSANCE

 Lunar recon represents your space program's ability to find a safe landing spot once your people approach the lunar surface; what looks smooth from a distance could turn out to be a very rough landing site.
 A failed photo recon step can result in a last-minute abort to your lunar landing, or worse.
 Lunar recon starts at 55%.
-It increases 5% with every probe flyby, manned lunar pass or orbital, or failed probe landing (so long as the probe manages a lunar de-orbit burn).
+It increases 5% with every probe flyby, manned lunar pass or orbital, or failed probe landing (so long as it manages a lunar de-orbit burn).
 Successful probe landings raise your reconnaissance by 15%.

 ### SPACEWALK